Pucker Up: How Black Friday, Bald Tires, and Bad Pick-up Lines Brought Two People Together

 Black Friday never had much meaning to me until this particular one in 2014, the day I had agreed to head over the mountain to North Carolina for a fun-filled weekend sampling craft beer, eating at trendy restaurants, touring Asheville, and catching up with a really good friend.
 So, it frustrated me that I waited until that morning, of all mornings, to decide to get new tires.
 Which I couldn’t get underway until I finished some laundry and packed.
 Which I couldn’t do until everyone finished with showers in the one-bathroom house I was sharing with my parents.
 All three of them.
 (A good story for another time.)
 When I finally left town heading east, I already felt behind.
 Something else was pushing me, though.
 I wasn’t just running behind.
 I couldn’t wait to be there.

 The drive over the mountain was enjoyable.
 Being a recent single person, trips in a car alone had become a type of therapy.
 With music switched up loud, my brain wondered here and there, examining several facets of this new life, a life that allowed me to up and go to North Carolina with no plan or real reason, a life that was wide open in front of me like the road.
 Everything converged that day—a three-day weekend, a trip to Asheville, and good weather—giving me a freeing feeling and leaving the harder stuff behind along with the bald tires.

 On-line dating was so much harder than I thought it would be.
-Putting myself “out there” after being both single and singly focuses on my kids and building my business was simultaneously hilarious (if I could look at it objectively), ego-bruising (like being on the Gong Show) and necessary (if I was to avoid the almost guaranteed Walmart house dress and consequent 60 house cats.)
+Putting myself “out there” after being both single and singly focused on my kids and building my business was simultaneously hilarious (if I could look at it objectively), ego-bruising (like being on the Gong Show) and necessary (if I was to avoid the almost guaranteed Walmart house dress and obligatory 60 house cats.)